legal-hkr/comfychair/README.md

   - **UNET mode**: Modern diffusion workflows (Flux, Z-Image, etc.) with separate UNET, VAE, and CLIP model selection
 - **LoRA chain support**:
   - Add up to 5 LoRAs per chain with individual strength control (0.0-2.0)
-  - Text-to-Image and Inpainting: Separate LoRA chains for Checkpoint and UNET modes
+  - Text to image and Image to image: Separate LoRA chains for Checkpoint and UNET modes
-  - Text-to-Video and Image-to-Video: Separate High noise and Low noise LoRA chains
+  - Text to video and Image to video: Separate High noise and Low noise LoRA chains
   - LoRAs are dynamically injected into workflows at generation time
-- **Text-to-image generation**:
+- **Text to image**:
   - Mobile-optimized interface
   - Cancel generation at any time with one-tap interrupt
   - WebSocket-based live updates showing step-by-step progress
   - Live preview images during generation (when supported by server)
   - Error notifications via Toast messages
-- **Text-to-video generation**:
-  - Generate AI videos with customizable parameters
-  - High/low noise UNET and LoRA model selection
-  - Live preview during generation
-  - Save videos to device gallery or share
-- **Image-to-video generation**:
-  - Animate still images into videos
-  - Upload source image with visual preview
-  - High/low noise UNET and LoRA model selection
-  - Adjustable video length and frame rate
-  - Live preview during generation
-  - Save videos to device gallery or share
+- **Image to image**:
-- **Inpainting**:
-  - Upload source images for selective inpainting
+  - Upload source images for selective editing
   - Mask editor with paint/eraser toggle
   - Adjustable brush size with visual indicator
   - Feathered mask edges for smooth blending